 Charlotte is a fluent speaker of Arabic.
 She has had exposure to the provision of Speech Pathology services within a school based setting, private practice, community health and in hospitals.
 Her areas of interest include working with children who have literacy difficulties, as well as including speech and language difficulties.

-Our receptionist Jackie is dedicated to supporting the families and staff in ensuring all queries, payments and appointments are organised in a friendly, timely and efficient manner.
+Our receptionist Eileen is dedicated to supporting the families and staff in ensuring all queries, payments and appointments are organised in a friendly, timely and efficient manner.